campfireunion/docs/docs/2023.2/studio/how-tos/recording-and-live-streaming.md

 # Recording and live streaming

+Get your content out of VR to share with your 2D audience.

 [[> How to take photos in Flipside Studio]]

 [[> How to record video in Flipside Studio]]